-Atlas VPN might be a relative young 'un in the world of the best VPN services, but after being spotted as a rising talent and bought by the well-established NordVPN, it continues to improve.
+Atlas VPN might be a relative young 'un in the world of the best VPN services, but after being spotted as a rising talent and acquired by the well-established NordVPN, it continues to improve.
 Not only does it manage to undercut a lot of the competition in price, but it does so without scrimping on features.

-That means you can expect great WireGuard speeds, plus some of the best unblocking we've seen when it comes to watching streaming services from different locations.
+That means you can expect great WireGuard speeds, unlimited simultaneous connections, and some of the best unblocking I've seen when it comes to watching streaming services from different locations.

-There are a few downsides we'll explore throughout this review, and with a server network of just 750 across 27 countries Atlas VPN hasn't got the breadth of its stablemate.
-However, with decent security features, P2P torrent support and a SafeSwap feature that regularly changes your IP address, it's a promising VPN service that continues to impress.
+It's not perfect – with a network of just 750+ servers across 37 countries Atlas VPN hasn't got the reach of its stablemate – but it with decent security features, P2P torrent support and a SafeSwap feature that regularly changes your IP address, it's a promising VPN service that continues to impress.

 Atlas VPN 1-minute review

 Despite a relatively modest network of 750+ servers spread across 37 countries – CyberGhost has over 8900 servers – Atlas VPN is loaded with both WireGuard and IKEv2 protocols.
 The former sees it joining ranks with some of the fastest VPNs, which typically deliver speeds of 650-800Mbps.